-The Commercial Property Forum has around 10 members, four of whom are former Presidents of the Society.
+The Commercial Property Forum has around 8 members, two of whom are former Presidents of the Society.
 It is one of the most active Forums in the Society, usually arranging at least one event a term.

 The Forum “does what it says on the tin”, focusing on organising events around the commercial real estate sector, but as investors’ perspectives widen, we have included sectors such as Student Housing and residential investment in our remit.

 We have a number of annual fixtures in our calendar – two in particular stand out:

 1).
 Firstly our Market Prospects panel each November, staunchly (and very kindly!) hosted by BDO now since at least 2007.
 This brings together a panel of 4 experts in the field, all market leaders and chaired now by Steve Mallen, to give their views on the commercial property and investment market for the coming year.
 It is always a popular event.